azarketa/Thermodynamics-theoretical-pills/source/05_Ideal_and_real_gases.md

 (subsec_ideal_gas_assumptions)=
 ### Assumptions of the ideal gas model

-The **ideal gas model** rests on two simplifying postulates:
+The **ideal gas model** rests on two simplifying postulates

-1. **Negligible molecular volume.**
-   Molecules occupy a negligibly small portion of the total volume.
+1. **Negligible molecular volume:** molecules occupy a negligibly small portion of the total volume.
 This approximation is sound at **low pressures**.

-2. **Negligible intermolecular forces.**
-   Intermolecular attractions and repulsions are disregarded.
+2. **Negligible intermolecular forces:** intermolecular attractions and repulsions are disregarded.
 This is reasonable at **high temperatures**, where kinetic energy dominates.

 :::{admonition} Important: validity of the ideal gas approximation
 :class: warning